zhengyuan-jiang/VideoMarkBench/README.md

 # VideoMarkBench

-This repository is the official implementation of [VideoMarkBench: Benchmarking Robustness of Video Watermarking]{Link here}, and includes both the code and dataset.
+This repository is the official implementation of [VideoMarkBench: Benchmarking Robustness of Video Watermarking](Link here), and includes both the code and dataset.
 It provides comprehensive resources for evaluating and benchmarking the robustness of video watermarking methods.